codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-next-express-mongo-application-to-production.md

 ---
-title: Deploy a MERN Stack Application
+title: Deploy a Next.js, Express.js and Mongo Application
-description: A guide to deploying a MERN Stack application from GitHub.
+description: A guide to deploying a Next.js, Express.js and Mongo application from GitHub.
 ---

-# How to Deploy a MERN Stack Application to Production on Code Capsules
+# How to Deploy a Next.js, Express.js and Mongo Application to Production on Code Capsules

-Deploy a MERN stack application and learn how to host backend code on Code Capsules.
+Deploy a Next.js, Express.js and Mongo application and learn how to host backend code on Code Capsules.

 ## Set up

 Code Capsules connects to GitHub repositories to deploy applications.
 To follow this guide, you’ll need a [Code Capsules](https://codecapsules.io/) account and a [GitHub](https://github.com/) account.

-To demonstrate how to deploy a MERN stack application with Code Capsules, we’ve provided an example application which you can find on the [Code Capsules GitHub repository](https://github.com/codecapsules-io/mern-stack).
+To demonstrate how to deploy a Next.js, Express.js and Mongo application with Code Capsules, we’ve provided an example application which you can find on the [Code Capsules GitHub repository](https://github.com/codecapsules-io/demo-next-express-mongo).

 Sign in to GitHub, and fork the example application by clicking “Fork” at the top-right of your screen and selecting your GitHub account as the destination.